sherlach/gmi2html/README.md

 TODO

 - Refactoring desperately needed, os. module sometimes used, Printf sometimes used, for example.
 TrimPrefix instead of TrimLeft.
 AND, there's a lot of self-repetition
-- Heading "Doctype html" et cetera
-- Similarly, Style from the BMW
 - Error handling
-- Command line args:
+- Clean command line args

 to generate a full HTML document for you including doc and meta tags, and specify a title (which isn't a thing in Gemini)